 Detailed information on policies and procedures is contained in the Welch Center for Graduate and Professional Studies graduate student handbook.

-Although Goucher's MFA students will be returning to their hometowns to complete their semester work, they will have the same basic Goucher library privileges as students living on campus.
-While working off campus, students can access Goucher library's online books and articles by using the college’s Virtual Private Network (VPN).
-They also may obtain books and articles from Goucher's library collection or from other libraries through interlibrary loan if they live in the United States, although they may find it faster to borrow from a local public or academic library in their community.
-Goucher’s distance learning librarian will answer research questions and help develop a research strategy by email or telephone.
+Goucher's MFA students will be returning to their hometowns to complete their semester work, but they will have the same Goucher library privileges as students living on campus.
+Students can access Goucher library's online books and articles via the library's Off-Campus Graduate Programs page.
+Databases specific to the Creative Nonfiction program are suggested in the Subjects section.
+Students also may obtain books and articles from Goucher's library collection or from other libraries through interlibrary loan if they live in the United States, although they may find it faster to borrow from a local public or academic library in their community.
+Goucher's distance learning librarian will answer research questions and help develop a research strategy by email or telephone.
+Visit the Off-Campus Graduate Programs page for additional information.

-The cost to return books by mail to the Goucher library will be the student's responsibility as well as any fees that might be incurred for local library services.
+The cost to return books by mail to the Goucher library will be the student's responsibility as will be the payment of any fees incurred for local library services.
 A state resident may use a public university's library collection at no charge.

 Welch Center for Graduate and Professional Studies

 Since its founding in 1885, Goucher College has been known for its commitment to excellence in liberal arts and sciences education.
 First located in downtown Baltimore, Goucher moved to its current suburban campus shortly after World War II.
 The college's undergraduate program consists of 18 departments and five specialized programs.
 Goucher College is accredited by the Middle States Association of Colleges and Schools.The Robert S. Welch Center for Graduate and Professional Studies was founded in 1977 to provide adults with educational opportunities.
-The Center also offers a Master of Arts in Arts Administration, a Master of Arts in Cultural Sustainability, a Master of Arts in Digital Arts, a Master in Education, a Master of Arts in Historic Preservation, and a Master of Arts in Teaching.
+The Center also offers a Master of Arts in Arts Administration, a Master of Arts in Cultural Sustainability, a Master of Arts in Digital Arts, a Master of Fine Arts in Digital Arts, a Master of Arts in Environmental Studies, a Master in Education, a Master of Arts in Historic Preservation, a Master of Arts in Management, and a Master of Arts in Teaching.